TABLE OF CONTENTS

 Stock Market Crashes

 A sudden stock market crash can send the world into shock.
-As individuals panic sell equities and other investments, it can create a loss of confidence in the market.
+As individuals panic sell equities and other investments, it can create a bear market and a loss of confidence in the market.
 This can cause lower spending, reduced lending, and a host of other problems contributing to a reduction in economic activity.

 While the above six conditions can prompt an economic recession, they are not alone.
 Other issues—such as manufacturing problems, wage-price controls, and post-war slowdowns—can also cause recessionary periods.